 July 29, 2016, Atlanta

 In the afternoon, they had a tour in Georgia Aquarium.
-CI teachers had a lot of chances to experience life under the sea.
+CI research assistants had a lot of chances to experience life under the sea.
 Those fun and wonders of the world all could be found here.
 The aquarium also presented a dolphin show, which became the most exciting part in that day.

 Dr. Doug Daugherty gave a speech in KSU